berkeley-deep-learning/cs294-131-s19/speakers.md

 Ian Fischer is a researcher at Google working at the intersection of information theory and machine learning.
 His focus has been on understanding and developing information theoretic objective functions, motivated by a desire for robust generalization.
 Previous to joining Google, he started and sold two technology companies.

+## Been Kim: Interpretability - the myth, questions, and some answers

+### Abstract

+In this talk, I will provide an overview of my work on interpretability from the past year.
+I will talk about 1) our studies on factors that influence how humans understand explanations from machine learning models, 2) building inherently interpretable models with and without human-in-the-loop, 3) improving interpretability when you already have a model (post-training interpretability) and 4) our work on ways to test and evaluate interpretability methods.

+Among them, I will take a deeper dive in one of my recent work - testing with concept activation vectors (TCAV) - a post-training interpretability method for complex models, such as neural network.
+This method provides an interpretation of a neural net's internal state in terms of human-friendly, high-level concepts instead of low-level input features.
+The key idea is to view the high-dimensional internal state of a neural net as an aid, not an obstacle.
+We show how to use concept activation vectors (CAVs) as part of a technique, Testing with CAVs (TCAV), that uses directional derivatives to quantify the degree to which a user-defined concept is important to a classification result--for example, how sensitive a prediction of “zebra” is to the presence of stripes.
+Using the domain of image classification as a testing ground, we describe how CAVs may be used to explore hypotheses and generate insights for a standard image classification network as well as a medical application.

+### Bio